DTreg1/ChefSpAIce/server/README.md

 ## Overview

-This is the Express.js backend server for the application, providing RESTful APIs, authentication, database management, and various services for the frontend application.
+Express.js backend server for ChefSpAIce, providing RESTful APIs, authentication, database management, and AI/ML services for the frontend application.

 ## Architecture

-The server follows a modular architecture with clear separation of concerns:
+The server follows a modular, domain-driven architecture with clear separation of concerns:

 ```
 server/